 Río Sixaola is a shining example of what can be achieved through the “continuous improvement” approach to sustainability.
 It’s no surprise that the Rainforest Alliance has been a catalyst for the farm’s sustainability journey, since our certification program has promoted better practices across the sector at large.
 “Certification has helped create awareness about avoiding banana expansion.
 It makes us implement better farming practices to increase our productivity” on existing cropland, said Dr. Luis Pocasangre, the research director at Earth University in Limon, in the heart of Costa Rica’s banana-producing region.

 Pocasangre also noted that the Rainforest Alliance Sustainable Agriculture Standard has been an important teaching tool for the agronomy students who flock to his program from around the world.
-Moving forward, our new and enhanced 2020 Certification Program builds on this body of practice with a strengthened emphasis on climate resilience, continuous improvement, and data-powered assurance mechanisms.
+Moving forward, our enhanced 2020 Certification Program builds on this body of practice with a strengthened emphasis on climate resilience, continuous improvement, and data-powered assurance mechanisms.

 Helping banana farmers fight climate change